dascentral/dotfiles/software/jenkins.md

 * Configure the job of your choosing
 * Under the "Build" section, click "Add build step", and select "Conditional step (single)"
-* Add the "Run?" and "Builder" content as you see fit.
+* Set "Worst/Best Status" as you see fit.
+Most often I set both values to "Success".

-The relevant JQL:
+* Select "JIRA: Progress issues by workflow action"
+* Enter the JQL to select the appropriate issues
+* Enter the appropriate workflow action - e.g. "Needs Validation"

+Sample JQL for most projects:

 ```sql
 project = PROJECTNAME AND status = Resolved